 Inventing Fun Ingredient Names For Your Potion Making Activity

-They ground up beetles (pumpkin seeds), stirred in butterfly eggs (quinoa), poured in fly poo (poppy seeds), tossed in maggots (suet) and chopped up dried worms (noodles) to their hearts’ content.
+It’s really fun to think of potion like names for all the ingredients…They grind up beetles (pumpkin seeds), stir in butterfly eggs (quinoa), pour in fly poo (poppy seeds), toss in maggots (suet) and chop up dried worms (noodles) to their hearts’ content!

 For a really exciting touch to our potion making activity I love to give the kids some bicarbonate soda and vinegar as they adore the way it froths and bubbles!